Using Surface Retarders on Vertical Concrete

 It wasn’t all that many years ago that the popular method for retarding the surface setting of concrete to achieve an exposed aggregate finish was to spray a sugar-water mixture on the newly poured surface.

 Sugar?
-Yes, and here’s why: Sugar molecules attach to hydrating cement and inhibit the chemical reactions involved in the stiffening of a concrete mix.
-Then the paste can be removed and the aggregate underneath exposed.
+Yes, and here’s why.
+Sugar molecules attach to hydrating cement and inhibit the chemical reactions involved in the stiffening of a concrete mix.
+Then you can remove the paste can and expose the aggregate underneath.

-Another method, still used sometimes in flatwork, is to spread and roll pea gravel onto the surface of a semi-wet slab, then brush and hose the cement paste away before the slab is completely cured.
-Either of these methods work, but both have down sides.
-Too much sugar may inhibit the setting of the entire slab, not just the surface, and it is difficult to control “depth of etch” with a sugar mixture.
+Another method, still used sometimes in flatwork, is spreading and rolling pea gravel onto the surface of a semi-wet slab.
+Installers then brush and hose the cement paste away before full cure of the slab.
+Either of these methods work, but both have downsides.
+Too much sugar may inhibit the setting of the entire slab, not just the surface.
+This makes it difficult to control the “depth of etch” with a sugar mixture.
 Depth of etch refers to how deep a surface retarder penetrates – a shallow etch, and less aggregate is exposed.

 Spreading and rolling pea gravel has its own flaws.
-It’s labor intensive and doesn’t allow much wiggle room – it’s often a race against the set time of the concrete.
-Last but not least, the pea gravel and sugar-water methods can’t be used on a vertical concrete project.
+It’s labor-intensive and doesn’t allow much wiggle room – it’s often a race against the set time of the concrete.
+Last but not least, you cannot the pea gravel and sugar-water methods on a vertical concrete project.

-Chemical surface retarders provide a better alternative.
+Chemical surface retarders, like Top-Cast provide a better alternative.
 Much like sugar, chemical retarders react with the bonding properties of cement and inhibit curing.
-Because the chemicals can be adjusted and combined, chemical retarders allow contractors more control over surface set time and depth of etch.
+Because you can adjust and combine the chemicals, these retarders allow contractors more control over surface set time and depth of etch.
 (Retarding chemistries include lignosulfonic acids and their salts, hydroxycarboxylic acids and their salts, phosphates and their organic phosphonate salts, and salts of amphoteric metals such as zinc, lead and tin.)

 Exposed aggregate finishes are popular as a slip-resistant surface and as an attractive decorative touch to a concrete surface.
 The growing use of retarders to achieve them has paralleled other advancements in decorative concrete technology – first there was utilitarian use of retarders as admixtures for concrete pours in extreme or hot conditions, then use as a surface application on the top surface of decorative flatwork.